5 Ways to Encourage Seniors to Maintain a Healthy Lifestyle

 The second half of our lives is a time when we start to slow down and reassess our lives as we consider the aging process.

-But some gray hair and a slower lifestyle are not reasons to forget about healthy habits that will keep us active and leading long, happy lives.
+But some gray hair and a slower pace of life are not reasons to forget healthy habits that will keep us active and living long, happy lives.

-And, if your older adult is considering aging in place, they might need some encouragement to continue leading a healthy lifestyle into the future.
+And if your older adult is considering aging in place, they might need encouragement to continue leading a healthy lifestyle.

 However, many older people resist advice and change.

-Use these 5 tips to help keep your interactions with your older adult positive and increase the chances that you can encourage them to seek out healthier choices as they age.
+Use these five tips to help keep your interactions with your older adult positive and increase the likelihood that you can encourage them to make healthier choices as they age.

-One of the best ways to encourage an active lifestyle is to encourage older adults to continue participating in activities they love – especially ones that keep their bodies and minds active.
+One of the best ways to encourage an active lifestyle is to help older adults continue participating in activities they love—especially those that keep their bodies and minds active.

 For example, if they liked dancing in their youth, suggest they join a local dance class for their age group.

-Or, if hiking was more their speed, find local groups that plan walks and low-impact hikes that are more suitable for older participants.
+Or, if hiking is more their speed, find local groups that plan walks and low-impact hikes suitable for older participants.

 And even if the things they enjoyed when they were younger didn’t involve physical activities, they can still enjoy the company of other older adults by taking art classes or joining book clubs.

-Check with the local senior center or community center to find out more about activities in the local area – many are likely to be free or low cost.
+Check with a local senior or community center to find out more about activities in the area—many are likely to be free or low-cost.

-Regular movement and exercise is essential for older adults to stay healthy.
+Regular movement and exercise are essential for older adults to stay healthy.

 For those who prefer to exercise at home, there are plenty of options.
-Encourage them to jog in place, walk laps around their home, follow online video or DVD exercise routines, work out with small weights, or try some yoga.
+Please encourage them to jog in place, walk laps around their home, follow online video or DVD exercise routines, work out with small weights, or try some yoga.

 This keeps their heart healthy, improves circulation, boosts mood, and keeps joints mobile.